 We have four programs exclusively focused on cybersecurity (PDF brochure):

 All students in the department are in an environment that provides extra-curricular opportunities in cybersecurity.
 We have monthly cybersecurity seminars with invited speakers from industry and government, an active Cyber Defense Club, and a Cyber Defense Team that has been ranked first in mid-atlantic Collegiate Cyber Defense Competitions (CCDC - 2010, 2012, 2014) and ranked at the national CCDC.

 Faculty at Towson are working on cutting-edge federally funded cybersecurity research on the smart grid, wireless networks, cyber-physical systems, and social networks.
-Towson also excels at pedagogical cyber research, the Security Injections@Towson project has engaged hundreds of instructors and thousands of students.
+Towson also excels at pedagogical cyber research.
+The Security Injections@Towson project has engaged hundreds of instructors and thousands of students.
 One of the first textbooks in Cyber Operations (APress) was written by a Towson faculty.

 Our undergraduate cyber operations track was the first in the state of Maryland.
 Secure Programming Logic Aimed at Highschool (SPLASH) offers an introductory programming logic class to high-school girls.
 The Cyber4All project is aimed at designing a cybersecurity minor targetted at majors across the institution.
-Our faculty are involved in national efforts to further cybersecurity education like the ACM Joint Task Force on Cybersecurity Education and the C5 project aimed at supporting the CAE2Y program and including cybersecurity in the new Computer Science Advanced Placement (AP) exam.
+Our faculty are involved in national efforts to further cybersecurity education like the ACM Joint Task Force on Cybersecurity Education aimed at supporting the CAE2Y program and including cybersecurity in the new Computer Science Advanced Placement (AP) exam.